4.3.1 Decentralised care

 As soon as an outbreak is confirmed, kits are sent as quickly as possible to all health care facilities in the area in question.
 They are distributed, in the following order of priority, to:

-• the health care facilities reporting the largest number of cases, and particularly those with the highest case fatality rate;
+- The health care facilities reporting the largest number of cases, and particularly those with the highest case fatality rate (uncomplicated case kit)

-• health care facilities that have not yet reported any cases: pre-position a 10-treatment “uncomplicated case" kit.
+- Health centres that have yet to report any cases: pre-position a 10-treatment “uncomplicated case” kit

 2) Subsequent supply